jackoalan/PSPL/README.md

 platform-specific, generated shader-sources (also compiled if able).
 Finally, it generates a PSPL-specific binary configuration file `.psplb` instructing the runtime how to set itself up against the platform graphics API (using author-specified commands).
+The compiler will add a set of platform-specific directories within the *intermediate directory* containing the binary `.psplb` files.
+The compiler will then perform asset conversion and place the converted assets alongside the binaries.

 Once the `.pspli` intermediate directory is established, it may be ran through the **packager**.
-The packager mipmaps and converts texture images to the selected target's native format.
-It also links all `.psplb` files into a monolithic object-buffer for the runtime.
+The packager links all `.psplb` files into a monolithic object-buffer for the runtime and archives platform-specific assets together.
 The output is a single `.psplc` compiled-flat-file, containing the entire shader package.

 That And The Kitchen Sink